Utah Disabled Veteran Benefits

 - Order the plate at any DMV office or by mail with a copy of your current registration and a check for the plate cost; confirm the exact plate fee at the counter before paying.

-- If you hold a Purple Heart, ask specifically for the Purple Heart plate and confirm the waived special-plate fee and the exempt $1/year transportation fee.
+- If you hold a Purple Heart, ask specifically for the Purple Heart plate and confirm which fees it waives for you — potentially the plate fee, the base registration fee, the driver-education fee, the uninsured-motorist fee, and any county transportation-corridor fee.

 - If your bigger goal is cutting vehicle cost, ask your county assessor about applying the disabled-veteran property tax exemption to the vehicle instead of (or in addition to) a plate.